nclient/NClient/README.md

     ...
     .Build();
 ```
-After calling the `For` method, you can configure the client as you need, for example, you can replace the serializer with `Newtonsoft.Json`, add the retry policy, and so on (see [Features](#features) section).
+After calling the `For` method, you can configure the client as you need, for example, you can replace the serializer with `Newtonsoft.Json`, add the retry policy and so on (see [Features](#features) section).
 #### Step 5: Send an http request
 ```C#
 // Equivalent to the following request: